|Location:||Thpong and Oral districts of Kampong Speu province|

 · Destruction of protected forests

 |Our partners:||Equitable Cambodia, OECD Watch, BankTrack, Oxfam Australia, Uniting Church of Australia|

-It was more than six years in the making, but the landmark settlement that Inclusive Development International and Equitable Cambodia secured from ANZ bank on behalf of Cambodian communities has set an important human rights precedent for the global banking industry.
+More than six years in the making, the landmark settlement that Inclusive Development International and Equitable Cambodia secured from ANZ bank on behalf of Cambodian communities set an important human rights precedent for the global banking industry.

 ANZ had provided a loan to the Phnom Penh Sugar Company for a controversial sugarcane project established through the illegal seizure of homes and land, forceful evictions, destruction of legally protected forests, and with the help of dubious government approvals and concessions.